 Visualizations#

-The visualizations that power interpret use different renderers depending on the environment they are in.
+use different renderers depending on the environment they are in.
 In most cases, the package will detect what kind of environment it is in and use the appropriat renderer.
 There are times though when you want to forcefully select which one.

 Dash Renderer

 The Dash renderer is used for local environments such as running a Jupyter notebook on your laptop.
-It runs a Dash server, backed by Apache Flask in a separate process the first time its called by interpret.
+It runs a Dash server, backed by Apache Flask in a separate process the first time its called by interpret

 This provides access to both embedded visualizations within notebooks as well as the full dashboard.
 However, due to requiring a live Flask server, it cannot render in an offline notebook.